 Long-Term Benefits of ACL Injury Prevention

-Investing time and effort into preventing ACL tears not only reduces your immediate injury risk but also provides long-term benefits for your athletic career and overall health.
+Putting time and effort into preventing ACL tears not only lowers your immediate injury risk but also delivers long-term benefits for your athletic career and overall health.
 These benefits include:

 - Extended playing career: By avoiding serious injuries, you can potentially add years to your competitive playing time.

-- Improved performance: Many of the exercises and techniques used for ACL prevention also enhance overall athletic performance.
+- Improved performance: Many of the exercises and techniques used for ACL prevention also lift overall athletic performance.

-- Reduced risk of osteoarthritis: ACL injuries are associated with an increased risk of developing osteoarthritis later in life.
-Prevention strategies can help maintain long-term joint health.
+- Reduced risk of osteoarthritis: ACL injuries are linked to a higher risk of developing osteoarthritis later in life.
+Prevention strategies can help preserve long-term joint health.

 - Enhanced overall fitness: The comprehensive approach to injury prevention contributes to better overall physical fitness and well-being.